-- 1. Locate the desktop entry in the \$XDG_DATA_DIRS/applications directory that corresponds to the menu item - 2.
+- 1. Locate the desktop entry in \$XDG_DATA_DIRS/applications/ corresponding to the menu item. - 2.
 Edit the desktop entry to change the properties of the menu item.
 For more information on desktop entry files, see the section called "Desktop Entry Files".